fsnow/MongoTools/adf-change-cluster.md

 Note that the hard-coded configuration also includes secondary read preference, so modify this if desired.

-In my testing I found that if the region is not specified in the configuration (i.e. set to "closest"), the get API returns {region: null}, but the update API fails with this value.
+In my testing I found that if the region of the federated database instance is not specified in the configuration (i.e. set to "closest"), the get API returns {region: null}, but the update API fails with this value.
 I had to change from "closest" to a specified region.